 Changes to your Federal Work-Study Award

-It is your responsibility to notify your employer immediately if your work-study award is reduced or canceled.
-You are not eligible to work as a work-study student if you have earned the full amount of your work-study award for the year or if your work-study award is canceled.
-You will be notified by Student Financial Services by email of any changes to your award package through an adjustment to your award in your SIS Student Center.
+It is your responsibility to notify your employer immediately if your work-study offer is reduced or canceled.
+You are not eligible to work as a work-study student if you have earned the full amount of your work-study offer for the year or if your work-study is canceled.
+You will be notified by Student Financial Services by email of any changes to your financial aid offer.

 Other Student Employment Opportunities